MagicJinn/Quantum-Things/README.md

 - Added the ability to configure values concerning the Lotus.
 - Added the ability to enable, disable, and add custom Divining Rods, and adjust the range.
 - Added Divining Rod support for NetherEnding Ores, Silent's Gems, Galacticraft, Galacticraft Planets and Advent of Ascension
+- Added Divining Rod sleeper support for Silent Gear and More Planets.
+(Sleeper Support is for mods lacking oreDict.
+Does nothing by default, can be enabled by modpacks).

 ### Fixes